maxschlapfer/MacAdminHelpers/CCPRecipeGenerator/ReadMe.md

 # Automating the generation of Adobe CC package override files for AutoPkg

-This script helps you customize the build process for your organisation.
+This script helps you customize the build process of Adobe CC packages for your organisation.
-Then generates an override file for each Adobe product and builds all packages.
+It generates an override file for each Adobe product and then builds all packages.

-This script is based on the AutoPkg project and the CCP-Recipes from "Mosen" [https://github.com/mosen/ccp-recipes](https://github.com/mosen/ccp-recipes).
-The master recipe file and the Adobe list feed script used for this project have been taken and adapted from Mosen's project.
+This script is based on the AutoPkg project and the CCP Recipes from "Mosen" [https://github.com/autopkg/adobe-ccp-recipes](https://github.com/autopkg/adobe-ccp-recipes).

-This workflow has been tested on macOS Sierra 10.12.3.
+This workflow has been tested on macOS High Sierra 10.13.1.

 ### Prerequisites

-To start on a newly installed (build) machine, install the following packages before using the script:
+To start on a newly installed (build) machine, install the following packages/tools before using the script:

+- __Creative Cloud Packager from Adobe__
+Get the CCP installer from the Adobe Admin Console or your responsible Adobe contact at your organisation (or download it from here: [https://www.adobe.com/go/ccp_installer_osx](https://www.adobe.com/go/ccp_installer_osx)

+- __Xcode Command Line Tools__
+Make sure the Xcode Command Line Tools are installed.

+- __Important__
+There must be no other Adobe CC applications or the Creative Cloud application installed on the machine building packages.
+Otherwise the build process will fail.

 - __AutoPkg__
+This script is using AutoPkg to build the packages, it will install it when not present, if you prefer to install/configure AutoPkg manually, please do at least the following steps:
-Install and configure the AutoPkg environment as you need it. [http://autopkg.github.io/autopkg](http://autopkg.github.io/autopkg)
+Install and configure the AutoPkg environment. [http://autopkg.github.io/autopkg](http://autopkg.github.io/autopkg)
   - If you want to move some folders to other destinations, please define at least the AutoPkg Cache and Overrides folders:
     `defaults write com.github.autopkg CACHE_DIR /path/to/cache/dir`
     `defaults write com.github.autopkg RECIPE_OVERRIDE_DIRS /path/to/override/dir`

-- __Creative Cloud Packager from Adobe__
-Get the CCP installer from the Adobe Dashboard or your responsible Adobe contact at your organisation.

-- __Xcode Command Line Tools__
-Make sure the Xcode Command Line Tools are installed.

 - __Free disk space__
-Make sure you have enough free space available on the build machine, as a full CC package set is about 35 GB per language.
+Make sure you have enough free space available on the build machine, as a full CC package set is about 40 GB per language.

 ### Configuration
-- Edit the __Custom_CreativeCloudApp.pkg.recipe__
-_Important_: Do not change the XX-tags!
-They will be filled automatically by the script according to your definitions.

-    Possible configurations (default settings in bold):
-    - __Identifier__
-Enter your organisations name. (com.company.XY)
-    - __INCLUDE_UPDATES__
-[ __true__ / false ] : set to true if you want to include all updates with the base package.
-    - __RUM_ENABLED__
-[ true / __false__ ] : Include RUM in the package or not.
-    - __UPDATES_ENABLED__
-[ true / __false__ ] : Define if the end user should be able to update the app.
-    - __APPS_PANEL_ENABLED__
-[ true / __false__ ] : Show the app panel to the end user.
-    - __ADMIN_PRIVILEGES_ENABLED__
-[ true / __false__ ] : Enable this to allow the CC Desktop application to run with admin rights, to let the end user install/update CC apps.
-    - __DEPLOYMENT_POOL__
-If your organisation is using "Deployment Pools", please enter it here.
-    - __MATCH_OS_LANGUAGE__
-[ true / __false__ ] : packages are built based on the active language of the logged in user.
-As we define the languages later, this is set to false.

 - Edit the script __CCPReceiptGenerator.sh__
     - __Organisation__: The name of your Organisation based on the Adobe Dashboard naming